sharikjavid/kotto/README.md

 export default () => new Hello()
 ```

-We've added a `throw` statement so that the runtime interrupts its event loop after the first call to `Hello.hello`.
-We've also added a default export, so it knows how to instantiate our agent.
+Note the `@ai.use` decorator: this is the key to exposing the hello method to the LLM backend.

-Now run the script:
+Now run the agent:

 ```bash
 $ trackway run hello.ts